Shoot right to begin with

 Digital photography is so adaptable and flexible that many new photographers start thinking they do not really have to worry much about exposure when taking photos because they can “fix it later in Photoshop.”
-This very thought can get you into trouble, leading you not to actually learn the fine nuances of photography.
+This very thought can get them in trouble, leading them not to actually learn the fine nuances of photography.

-The wrong shutter speed will cause sharpness problems due to camera movement during exposure leading to blurred subjects.
-This is something which simply can't be taken care of in Photoshop or any other software.
+The wrong shutter speed will cause sharpness problems due to camera shake while shooting or due to the subjects movement.
+This is something which simply can not be taken care of in Photoshop or any other software.
 So, no out of focus or Blurred images to begin with.

 An incorrect white balance can create colour cast problems, but this can again be fine tuned as you go through your images on a large computer monitor.

-Although image-processing software provides you with tremendous image-adjustment power, you can always do more with well-crafted photos than you can with marginally acceptable ones.
-You spend less time working on an image in the computer if you have an excellent or close to excellent image to begin with.
+Although image-processing software provides you with a lot of image-adjustment powers, you can always do more with well-shot photographs than you can with marginally acceptable ones.
+You spend less time working on an image in the software if you have an excellent or close to excellent image to begin with.

 Once you have your DSLR, get a good-sized memory card (prices are very reasonable now).
 If you do not shoot on burst mode, do not spend too much money on a very high speed card, rather get more capacity.
 The relatively slower cards today are also fast enough for regular photography.
 Taking photos costs nothing, so move out and shoot as much as you can, however not random photos but keeping in mind that you aim to get a good photograph every time you release the shutter.
 This is the best way to become a better photographer.
 Try different exposure settings and compositions, compare them in the LCD, and shoot plenty of photos so that you have a choice among them.
 Give more attention to composition than exposure as aesthetics is always more important than the technicalities.
 Exposure can still be taken care of but nothing can change the content of the photograph.